Editor’s Note: This post was updated on August 31, 2018, for accuracy and comprehensiveness. It was originally published on September 17, 2015

 4. Keep Healthy Snacks In The Dorm Room

 Image Credit: Flickr

 Staying up late and burning the midnight oil is a classic college stereotype that is all too true for many college students today.
-Staying up later means eating later, but the later the night goes on, the less people feel inclined to cook healthy meals.
+Staying up later means eating later, but the later the night goes on, it can be a hassle for a student to cook a healthy meal in their dorm.
 The easy solution?
 Grab a bag of chips or cookies from the campus store.

-These high calorie foods can contribute to your waistline, especially if you aren’t trying to limit your high calorie food intake throughout the day.
+These unhealthy snacks can contribute to extra body fat, especially if you aren’t trying to limit your high calorie food intake throughout the day.
 However, it’s fairly easy to replace these with healthy options.
-Here’s a couple high-energy snacks that won’t add on the pounds:
+Here’s a couple high-energy snacks that won’t add on the extra pounds: